flokleiser/nextjs-flo/To-Do.md

 ## Imagegallery

-- [ ] Figure out how to add optional styling for image descriptions
+- [ ] Figure out how to click over to all images

 - [ ] Look into imagegallery using "i1" as key prop, instead of a unique index
 - [x] Customizable height and width property
-- [ ] Figure out how to click over to all images
+- [x] Figure out how to add optional styling for image descriptions

+## Random fixes:

+- [ ] Edit all bottom padding to 0.3 rem

 ## Page performance: